 Velbrück had a number of formal ornamental gardens built in the immediate vicinity of his castle during the construction of the castle around 1780.
 At the front, which was then the southeast side, the entrance from the south, where Liège is located, was decorated in French style with flower beds on both sides of the road.
 On the other side of the castle came the walled parterregardens and in addition, on the slope opposite the village, the lower-lying utility gardens.
 Little is known about how the situation evolved during the next generation.
 In 1871 the garden and landscape architect Louis Fuchs redefined the formal garden on the honorary war.
 Fuchs was also responsible for the construction of the English landscape park with the large sight axes.
 The formal garden that was previously laid out in various terraces and decorated with broderies, flat-bandes with flowers, exotic eye-catchers and numerous vases, benches and rose arches was leveled and greatly simplified.
 In 1913, the Brussels landscape architect Jules Janlet was commissioned by the then Count d'Ansembourg to redraw both the old formal garden, the prince garden, and the front garden.
 He re-informed the formal garden, taking into account the existing longitudinal and transverse axis.
 The attention to straight lines, balanced proportions and the use of geometric figures such as the half arch are typical of Janlet's style.
 The three wide terraces on the southeastern side of the castle also date to him, when they are decorated with bright floral beds, and the geometric layout of the prinsenhof as we know it today.
 The terraces were redesigned in 1992 to a drawing by the Antwerp garden architect Jaques Wirtz.
 The flower beds with annuals made way for a suitably tight design of lawns, shaved yew blocks and surfaces of dolomite grit.

-The original terraced construction of the gardens of Castle Hex is best preserved in the nut gardens.
-The vegetable garden is completely walled and, lower than the castle and the formal gardens, lies in parallel levels against the slope.
+The original terraced construction of the gardens of Hex is best preserved in the lower 'potager'.
+This ancient vegetable garden with orchards is completely walled and, lower than the castle and the formal gardens, lies in parallel levels against the hillside.
 In 1774 there was a row of village houses next to the Hekslaan, including the presbytery.
 The houses were demolished and the vicarage was rebuilt on the other side of the street.
 The works were completed around the year 1790.
-Since then little has changed in the layout of the utility gardens.
+Since then little has changed in the layout of the kitchen gardens.
 The high retaining wall on the north-east side is 250 meters long and is still used as a fruit wall.
-It is at the foot of the wall rabat, the so-called 'collar' of the garden.
+It is at the foot of the wall - the so called rabat, or 'collar' of the garden.
 The central level is occupied by the beds with vegetables and flowers.
-The lowest level on the street side is like an orchard where the sheep graze.
+The lowest level on the street side is an orchard where the sheep graze.
 There you will also find the old well that the vegetable garden had to provide with water.
-In the northwestern part of the garden there are the greenhouses and the garden.
-The 18th century vegetable cellar is hidden behind a door in retaining wall, in the eastern part of the garden, hidden among the climbing roses.
+In the northwestern part of the garden there are the greenhouses and the nursery.
+The 18th century vegetable cellar is hidden behind a door in the high wall, in the eastern part of the garden, hidden among the climbing roses.